qawolf/qawolf/docs/docs/contribute.md

 We maintain several packages under the [`qawolf` organzation](https://github.com/qawolf).
 Feel free to contribute to any of them!

 - [qawolf](https://github.com/qawolf/qawolf) is a Node.js library for creating Playwright/Jest tests
-- [playwright-ci](https://github.com/qawolf/playwright-ci) provides a CLI to set up tests in CI
 - [playwright-video](https://github.com/qawolf/playwright-video) saves a video of a Playwright page